panoply/spx/readme.md

 ## Lifecycle Events

 Lifecycle events are dispatched to the document upon each navigation.
-You can access contextual information from within `event.detail` or cancel events with `preventDefault()` or by returning boolean `false` to prevent execution from occurring.
+You can access contextual information from within `event.detail`, cancel events with `preventDefault()` or by returning boolean `false` to prevent execution from occurring.

+#### Execution Order

+The Pjax lifecycle events are dispatched in the following order of execution:

+**pjax:prefetch**

+Triggered when a prefetch is triggered

+**pjax:trigger**

+Triggered when a mousedown event occurs on a link

+**pjax:request**

+Triggered before a page is fetched over XHR

+**pjax:cache**

+Triggered before a page is cached

+**pjax:render**

+Triggered before a page or fragment is rendered

+**pjax:load**

+Triggered after a page has rendered

+#### Operation Events

+**pjax:module**

+Triggered when a JavaScript module is loaded

+## Events

 <!-- prettier-ignore -->
 ```javascript